 Today’s Cape Town is a prime destination for visitors from around the world and a symbol of tolerance.
 The people are friendly and the city sits in sharp contrast to the hustle and bustle vibe of Johannesburg with Cape Town’s laid-back and relaxed atmosphere.
 I had the privilege of spending 4 days in Cape Town during October when the weather is comfortably warm and the days getting longer and longer.
 You can’t go wrong with a visit to the Mother City and I hope this Cape Town travel guide will help you plan a memorable visit.

 - Don’t leave home without the Rough Guide To Cape Town, only $16 on Amazon!
-It also includes the Cape of Good Hope, wine country and the Garden Rout.
+It also includes the Cape of Good Hope, wine country, and the Garden Route.
 Together with this guide, it will be your best friend on your visit to Cape Town.

 Unlike the horror stories that you might hear about Johannesburg, Cape Town is a relatively safe place to visit.
 You can relax and enjoy walking through town during the day and in many parts, also at night.